-In many HF4Y programs, the role of "housing locator" is separate from the rest of the case management team.
-The housing locator housing locator helps identify available housing options for the young person.
+Working with the young person and the case manager, the housing locator helps identify available housing options for the young person.
 As the primary liaison for the landlord and tenant, the housing locator maintains ongoing contact with the landlord, builds a trusting relationship, and is the first point of contact if the landlord has concerns.
 Separating the housing locator from the case manager means that the latter doesn't get caught in the middle of a dispute between the landlord and tenant, which may undermine the relationship with one or both.

-ICM and ACT teams
+ICM AND ACT TEAMS

 For those young people with very complex needs, the case management models associated with the Pathways model of HF4Y may be adapted for the needs of developing adolescents and young adults.
 For instance, some young people with complex health and addictions challenges may require teambased approaches such as Assertive Community Treatment (ACT) teams.
-In the ACT model, a multidisciplinary team in the community where the individual lives, rather than in an officebased practice or an institution, provides case management.
+In the ACT model, a multidisciplinary team in the community where the individual lives, rather than in an office-based practice or an institution, provides case management.
 The team involves psychiatrists, family physicians, social workers, nurses, occupational therapists, vocational specialists, peer support workers, etc. and is available to the patient/client 24 hours a day, 7 days a week.
 Supports may also be provided through Intensive Case Management, which is also a team-based approach designed for clients with lower acuity, but are identified as needing intensive support for a shorter and time-delineated period.
-The At Home/Chez Soi project has identified that for many clients, the first three months can be most challenging.
-Providing appropriate levels of support during this time may be crucial for recovery and retention of housing.
+Focus Ireland and the Rock Trust have identified that for many clients, the first three months can be most challenging and providing appropriate levels of support may be crucial for recovery and retention of housing.